Meadowlarke/Bibliography/Bibliography.md

 > **This chapter is a survey of the use of structural vs. melodic cantus firmi.**

-> p.
 83: Discussion of the two forms of cantus firmi: paraphrased melody and structural tenor.

-> p.
 83: Discussion of how composers wrote based on structural tenor and how they changed the c.f.

-> p.
 85: Similarities to contemporaneous works of literature.

-> p.
 85: Medieval intellectual influences.

-> p.
 86: Isorhythm

-> p.
 86: Discussion of Solus Tenor.

-> p.
 91: The pedagogical cantus firmus

 #### “Cantus Firmus in the Mass,” 94–106.

 > **In this chapter, Sparks looks into the ways that c.f. were used in writing mass cycles.
 In short, c.f. were chosen because of their text, not their musical characteristics.
 Paraphrasing was used to bring the melody in line with melodic needs.
 There was little distinction made regarding the use of sacred or secular sources: sacred respect was expressed though the workmanship of the composer.**

-> p.
 94: Origin of the mass cycle.

-> p.
 97: Discussion of the use of foreign c.f. as basis of Ordinary mass.

-> p.
 97: Use of secular c.f.

-> p.
 98: Discussion of paraphrasing c.f.

-> p.
 98: Sacred respect.

-> p.
 99: Analysis of works.

 ### Stanyek, Jason, Fernando Benadon, Tara Browner, Parag Chordia, Anne Danielsen, Emilia Gómez, Sumanth Gopinath, Dai Griffiths, Kiri Miller, Rachel Mundy, Jennifer Roth-Gordon, David Rothenberg, and Michael Tenzer.
 “Forum on Transcription.” _Twentieth-Century Music_ 11, no. 1 (2014): 101-161.